jpederson/node-transicc/readme.md

 ## node-transicc

 A simple nodejs module that wraps the LittleCMS transicc command line utility, to allow you to make true ICC Profile-based color conversions inside your node apps.
+The goal of this project is to enable accurate color conversions, like those achieved in most image editing programs - unlike pure math-based conversions (which fail in situations like using CMYK).

 *****